Skip to main content

 Churn Rate Calculator

 Monthly churn looks small — 2% per month is 22% a year.
-Enter start-of-month customers, customers lost, and ARPU to see monthly churn, annual churn, and the dollar revenue lost if churn stays at this level.
+Enter start-of-month customers, customers lost, and ARPU to see monthly churn, annual churn, and the dollar revenue lost if churn stays at this level over 24 months.

 Monthly Churn